Blaizzy/mlx-embeddings/docs/Homebrew-linuxbrew-core-Maintainer-Guide.md

 loop above.

-The `build-bottle-pr` script creates a branch called `bottle-<FORMULA>`, adds `# Build a bottle for Linuxbrew` to the top of the formula, pushes the branch to GitHub at the specified remote (default: `origin`), and opens a pull request using `hub pull-request`.
+The `build-bottle-pr` script creates a branch called `bottle-<FORMULA>`, adds `# Build a bottle for Linux` to the top of the formula, pushes the branch to GitHub at the specified remote (default: `origin`), and opens a pull request using `hub pull-request`.